-Set in an unknown time period in the mid-to-late 20th century, players take the role of one of five members of a team of special operatives, known as the High-risk United Nations Task-force (or HUNT, for short), as they investigate cult activity taking place in San Nicolas Island.
+Set in an unknown time period in the mid-to-late 20th century, players take the role of one of five members of a team of special operatives, known as the High-risk United Nations Task-force (or HUNT, for short), as they investigate cult activity taking place in San Nicolas Island, off the coast of Los Angeles.
 When their only ride out of the island explodes into flames, they must infiltrate a huge fortress monastery to stop the Oscurido cult, whose goal is to kill millions of innocents in the name of their master, death monk El Oscuro.

 The game contains five playable characters, each with their own unique gameplay attributes.
 Their unique stats can also apply to multiplayer, if the game host chooses to.

-Taradino Cassatt - Medium speed, average amount of hit points.
+- Taradino Cassatt - Standard speed, average amount of hit points.
 Only playable character in the shareware version.

 Along with traps scattered around the levels, players must fight or escape from various types of enemies.
 Killing enemies also add to the overall score.

-- Low Guard - Basic pistol-equipped grunt.
-Some Low Guards start off feigning death before rising against the player in an attempt to surprise him/her.
+- Low Guard - Basic pistol-equipped grunts.
+Some Low Guards start off feigning death before rising in front of the player in an attempt to surprise them.
+As the map is generated, Low Guards can be randomly replaced by superior Lightning Guards.

-- Strike Team - Pistol-wielding guard that tumbles sideways when fired upon, attempting to dodge the player's attacks.
+- Strike Team - Pistol-equipped guards that tumble sideways when fired upon, attempting to dodge the player's attacks.
+On harder difficulties, they will even try to dodge player missiles.
+They do not appear in Episode 1 of the main campaign.

-- Triad Enforcer - Over ten times as tough to kill as the other uniformed guards, the Triad Enforcer carries a damage-dealing chain gun and often throws grenades at the player.
+- Triad Enforcer - Much tougher to kill than the other uniformed guards (and incredibly resistant to bullet fire), the Triad Enforcer carries a damage-dealing chain gun for close-ranged combat and throws impact grenades at longer ranges.
+They do not appear in Episode 1 of the main campaign.

-Found in Episode 4 of the main campaigns, the monk followers of El Oscuro are powerful foes that can attack in numbers, requiring the use of missile and magic weapons to survive each encounter.
+Found in Episode 4 of the main campaign, the monk followers of El Oscuro are powerful foes that can attack in numbers, requiring the use of missile and magic weapons to survive each encounter.
+They are tougher to kill than common uniformed guards and are resistant to bullet fire.
 They do not appear in the Shareware version at all.

-- Death Monk - About five times as tough to kill as common uniformed guards, the Death Monk creeps towards the player and, when close enough, drains health from the player (replenishing his own health).
+- Death Monk - Bulkier monks that creep towards the player and, when close enough, drain health from the player (replenishing his own health in the process).

 At the final level of each episode (with the exception of the Shareware episode), the player fights one of the four bosses in the game.
 The level is only cleared when the boss is destroyed.